-“PEC “>received a $6.4 million grant from the federal government,” Lindsey Keck said.
+“PEC <a href="“>received a $6.4 million grant from the federal government,” Lindsey Keck said.
 “All of this is geared toward bridging the digital divide.”

 And PEC was not alone.
 The Urban Affairs Coalition, the lead partner in the Freedom Rings Partnership, received an $11.8 million Sustainable Broadband Adoption award.
 In addition, the City of Philadelphia, Urban Affairs Coalition and other grant sub-recipients put up another $6.9 million in matching funds.

 Many Philadelphians are feeling the positive impact of the investment.

 “We have a lot of success stories here,” said Hamidou Trare, a computer teacher for the past two years at PEC on Warren Street in Powelton Village.

 “I had one student who when she got here, who knew nothing about computers.
 I had to train her on everything from keyboarding skills, and basic knowledge,” he said.
 “I helped her attain Microsoft Office skills training.
 Now she is a certified Microsoft Office specialist, and is out working for a nice firm.”

 Rasheeda Manning, 27, started coming to PEC two months ago.
 She had some computer skills, but needed more for her job.

 “I was already employed,” she said.
 “But I didn’t have enough education to keep my job so I came here.”

 Manning worked at a nearby daycare facility.
 She said PEC employees have helped her develop her computer skills by helping her find key information, like health codes for children that she can take with her when she goes back to work.